ianspryn/ianspryn/README.md

 - :briefcase: Employed at UPMC Enterprises
 - :hammer_and_wrench: Experience — Frontend & backend developer, designer
 - :mortar_board: Computer Science — Class of 2020
-- :construction: Currently working on Whisk — A Place for Every Recipe
+- :construction: Currently working on [Whisk It — A Place for Every Recipe](https://whiskit.app)